Capillary/ecom-api-document/source/includes/_product.md

 Parameter | Type | Description
 --------- | ---- | -----------
-CatlogSequence | | The sequence of the product in catalog MarkupPrice | |
+CatlogSequence | int | The sequence of the product in catalog MarkupPrice | |
 MarkupType | |
 BulkQuantity | |